Shared Home Office

 When I was growing up I dreamt of the day I would no longer have to share my personal space; that, to me, was a true measure of success.
 Then I had kids and realized that I would be sharing my personal space for the rest of my life.
 My children were worse than any sibling, roommate or coworker.
 I shared my body with them for 9 months, my breasts with them for 9 more months and my bed with them too many months to admit.
 And just when I thought I might get my space back, they started borrowing my car and even worse, my home office space.

 While many of you learned about sharing in kindergarten, it took me a little longer.
-In the last few years, I’ve learned to appreciate sharing and even came to the realization that some things in life are better shared, like a bottle of Rosé with Mary Beth or a day on the slopes with G. I still had my sharing problem areas though, Beth’s Rice Krispy Treats and my home office.
+In the last few years, I’ve learned to appreciate sharing and even came to the realization that some things in life are better shared, like a bottle of Rosé with Mary Beth.
+I still had my sharing problem areas though, Beth’s Rice Krispy Treats and my home office.
 Then I heard a story that made sharing my home office a little easier (but not Beth’s Rice Krispy Treats—those are all mine!).
 My mom told me that as a young mother, she dreamt of a perfectly clean house.
 When it finally happened, because her children had grown up and moved out, she had a change of heart.
 A noisy, busy, messy house full of kids, preadolescent of course, brought her far more joy than a perfectly clean, perfectly decorated house ever could.
 Someday, I will have a home office space to myself, but for now I should cherish working side-by-side with my kids.

 In order to cherish having them in my office, I needed to make some changes.
 I bought a desktop and legs from IKEA, and cut the legs down so the table would sit slightly lower than my desk.
 Just be careful when cutting it to ensure that it will still accommodate your kids as they grow.
 I can slide it under or out from my desk, depending on how much space they need.
 The room is small so two clear chairs provided seating, without adding visual clutter.
 The chairs have wooden legs in case I needed to cut those down as well (but, I didn’t).